reown-com/web-examples/dapps/appkit-siwe/react/README.md

 # SIWE Quickstart with WalletConnect

-A Minimal demo using React so developers can work their integration with WalletConnect and SIWE using this repository as a template.
+A Minimal demo using React so developers can work on their integration with WalletConnect and SIWE using this repository as a template.

 1. Install dependencies in the frontend: `pnpm install`